KerenSamuel05/Personal-Finance-Analyzer/README.md

 Data Visualization

 ## Insights
-Household expenses are 37% of the total expenses, "Stuffs" were the most spent on Deficit on savings is computed
+Household expenses are 37% of the total expenses | "Stuffs" were the most spent on |
+Deficit on savings is computed |
-"Salary" is major source of income, "Other" is second most source December month had highest expenditure
+"Salary" is major source of income, "Other" is second most source |
+December month had highest expenditure |

 ## Conclusion
 This project shows basic financial data analysis skills